diegovelascommerce/VelasLightning/VelasLightningAPI/tests/README.md

 Opens a channel between the main LND node and another user node.
 The user node pub key and the channel amount, in Satoshis, must be specified.

+// **TO-DO** - add option for opening a private channel - this is the type of channel we should be opening between the main node and user nodes.

 **Notes:**

 1. This only works when both nodes are online.